-Macrium ReDeploy is now included all editions of Macrium Reflect except for the Free Edition.
+Macrium ReDeploy is now included in all paid editions of Macrium Reflect.
+This excludes the Free Edition and 30 day trials.

 VBScript, PowerShell and MS-DOS batch file support

 Macrium Reflect stores backup definitions as XML files that are loaded using the Reflect command line.
 This enables powerful batch and scheduling processing using VBScript, PowerShell or MS DOS batch files.